 What Gets Shared and With Whom

-I've noticed something about the things people share with coworkers that they've stopped sharing at home.
+There's a pattern in the things people share with coworkers that they've stopped sharing at home.
 They're almost never the "big" things.
 They're the peripheral, ambient details of being a person.
 Your take on a movie trailer.
 The way a particular kind of weather makes you feel nostalgic.
 The fact that you've been quietly obsessed with fermentation or vintage cookbooks or the history of brutalist architecture.

 These are the textures of a personality.
 They're the things that make someone specifically themselves rather than generically functional.
 And they're the first things to go in a long relationship, because they feel inessential.
-You can run a household, raise children, plan vacations, split expenses, and coordinate schedules without ever mentioning that you've been thinking a lot about mortality lately or that you heard a song that made you feel seventeen again.
+You can run a household, plan vacations, split expenses, and coordinate schedules without ever mentioning that you've been thinking a lot about mortality lately or that you heard a song that made you feel seventeen again.

 The operational partnership survives.
 The intimate knowledge of each other as full, weird, contradictory, evolving people does not.